 (Note: The links in the post may be affiliate links.
 You can read our disclosure policy here.)

 How do I say this?
 I CAN’T THINK STRAIGHT THIS WEEK.
-Ok, I guess I came up with those words pretty easy but if I want to speak past a 6th grade grammar level I need a thesaurus.
+Ok, I guess I came up with those words pretty easy but if I want to speak past a 6th-grade grammar level I need a thesaurus.

 You may have also heard of fibro fog in the fibromyalgia community.
 Same thing!
-At it’s very worst it can cause a disorienting affect that can leave a person not knowing where they are or where they were headed for 30-90 seconds or more.
+At it’s very worst it can cause a disorienting effect that can leave a person not knowing where they are or where they were headed for 30-90 seconds or more.
 I haven’t experienced it to that extreme, yet.